sizebay/kikaha/kikaha-core/README.md

     public void startUndertow(){
         String[] args = new String[]{};
-        io.skullabs.undertow.standalone.Main.main( args );
+        kikaha.core.Main.main( args );
     }

 ```

 As occurs with Undertow core, this modulo is totally OpenSource.
-If any of above approaches doesn't fit your need, you may consider to extends ```io.skullabs.undertow.standalone.UndertowServer``` class and improve it by your self.
+If any of above approaches doesn't fit your need, you may consider to extends ```kikaha.core.UndertowServer``` class and improve it by your self.

 ### Listening to deployments
 It's possible to listen deployments events like ```onDeploy``` and ```onUndeploy```.